 Buying a business:

 Let us just say you intend on buying an existing business.
-Well, we say it is a good idea, why waste energy in forming a business when you can buy one.
+Well, we say it is a good idea, why waste energy in forming a business when you can buy one?
 Right?
-What a business owner must understand is that while forming a business is somewhat a tough task, buying an existing business has its loopholes.
+What a business owner must understand is that while forming a business is somewhat of a tough task, buying an existing business has its loopholes.
 A good business lawyer will understand all of this and will make life easy for the business owner.

 Managing a business:

 Now that you have formed a business or bought an existing business, you have the task of managing it.
-Management is not just related to the daily operations of the business, It also involves financial management, human management, administrative management, vendor management and most importantly the customer management.
+Management is not just related to the daily operations of the business, It also involves financial management, human management, administrative management, vendor management, and most importantly customer management.

-Laws that govern business law provides detail for the management of the business as well.
+Laws that govern business law provide detail for the management of the business as well.
 A good business lawyer will be well versed in understanding all of them and can guide the business owner accordingly.